 Calves are cared for in the nursery at New Sweden until they are 2 weeks old, and then they are moved to the nearby calf-raising facility.
 This facility, Granby Calf Ranch, was built in 2012 and houses over 3,000 calves.
-The pre-weaned age groups are in group pens with automatic feeders for the pre-weaned age groups.
+The pre-weaned age groups are in group pens with automatic feeders.
 A third dairy, High Island Dairy broke ground in fall of 2012, and houses an additional 3,000 lactating cows.
 This site has a 72-stall rotary parlor, bedded solids, anerobic digester and cross-ventilated free-stalls.

 Davis Family Dairies employ around 135 employees and provide a major source of business for local suppliers of feed, forage, dairy equipment, and services.
 The dairies also supply an important source of manure nutrients to neighboring crop farms.
 Over 500,000 pounds of milk are produced daily and then processed into cheese at the nearby Le Sueur Cheese Company.